Majorana edge modes in isolated wires

 \emph{Conclusion and outlook.} In this work, we have investigated the manifestations of MZMs in a number-conserving setting.
-While we focused on the interacting Richardson-Gaudin-Kitaev chain, we expect that our results are more general.
+While we focused on the interacting Richardson-Gaudin-Kitaev chain, our results are more general, as we explicitly demonstrate in the End Matter.
 We found that the topological phase, unlike the trivial phase, is highly sensitive to the boundary conditions: the sign of the odd-even parity energy gap changes between periodic and antiperiodic boundary conditions, and vanishes with increasing system size for open boundary conditions.
 Even more remarkably, the single-particle correlation matrix acquires non-local parity-dependent inter-edge contributions that remain large as the system size increases.
 From the correlation matrix, we reconstructed the non-local fermionic mode that converts between different number states and can be related to the Majorana modes.
-The sensitivity to boundary conditions and the existence of nonlocal boundary modes is most likely related to the Cooper pair wavefunction becoming infinitely-ranged (only algebraically decaying) in topological superconductors \cite{read2000paired}.
+The sensitivity to boundary conditions and the existence of nonlocal boundary modes is most likely related to the Cooper pair wavefunction becoming long-ranged in topological superconductors \cite{read2000paired}.
 Both this exotic behavior of the pair wavefunction and the MZM modes may be accessible by measuring the correlation matrix in cold atom gas experiments.
 We leave detailed study of the pair wavefunction, more general interactions cases, and braiding for future work.

 \emph{Acknowledgments:} We acknowledge discussion with S. K. Yip and E.-A. Kim.
 JTM would like to thank the University of Chicago REU program.
 IM and KA acknowledge support by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.